 Still Not Detroit

-When I sat down to write this, I had been immersed in things Chicago (“drowning in” might be a more accurate phrase) for a couple of years while writing a sizable book (350,000 words) about the history and culture of the city and its hinterland.
+When I sat down to write this, I had been immersed in things Chicago (“drowning in” might be a more accurate phrase) for a couple of years while writing a section of a larger book about the history and culture of the city and its hinterland, a section that was a sizable (350,000 words) in its own right.
 This essay concluded that book, which was never published.

 I felt as if I’d already done a dozen of these “whither Chicago” pieces, but this was only the third.
 (The other two are here and here.)
 They were anything but boosterish.
 I had always loved the big-city-ness of Chicago but never warmed to its Chicago-ness.
 Nonetheless, I was never a Downstate Chicago basher and I still regarded what I saw as its decline with sadness.
 But while my portrait of the city as it was at that moment was well-enough drawn, my expectations of the city’s future that would prove unsound.
 Compared to the 2000 Chicago, Illinois’s ugly weed of a city has bloomed.
 Just goes to show, I guess.

-In 1939, the authors of Illinois: A Descriptive Guide painted this lively picture of the Chicago of legend.
+In 1939, the authors of the Federal Writers Project's Illinois: A Descriptive Guide painted this lively picture of the Chicago of legend.
 The city was, they reported

 This is the way Chicagoans have always liked to think of their city.
 In Daniel Burnham’s day, the best urban thinkers were confident that the city's population by 1952 could reach 13,250,000.
 In fact, Chicago in 1950 counted only 3,600,000 citizens, and its population would never be higher.

 Those exertions left the city exhausted.
-It had been the work largely of one generation of remarkable Chicagoans, who began to die around YEAR.
-So did the city, as it reeled from a succession of disasters that it could not overcome as it had the Great Fire.
-The first came immediately after the Fair, in the form of a crippling depression that put class violently against class; in an almost too-pat symbolism, the White City upon the fair’s closing was taken over by homeless men until it burned down.
-There followed gangsterism and the Great Depression, a massive influx of Southern black people that the city was not able to assimilate socially or economically, and finally the collapse of its great industries in a cloud of rust.
+It had been the work largely of one generation of remarkable Chicagoans.
+When they began to die, so did the city, as it reeled from a succession of disasters that it could not overcome as it had overcome the Great Fire.
+The first of these calamities came immediately after the Fair, in the form of a crippling depression that put class violently against class; in an almost too-pat symbolism, the White City upon the fair’s closing was taken over by homeless men until it burned down.
+There followed gangsterism and the Great Depression, a massive influx of mostly poor Southern African Americans that the city was not able to assimilate socially or economically, and finally the collapse of its great industries in a cloud of rust.

 In his masterful history of city-building, Carl Condit made this lament: